matplotlib/mplcairo/README.rst

 Building (Linux only)
 ---------------------

-In order to build mpl_cairo yourself, the following additional dependencies are
+In order to build mplcairo yourself, the following additional dependencies are
 required:

 - a C++ compiler with C++17 support, e.g. GCC≥7.1.